khursheedmir1/kotlin-springboot/README.md

 Output the test cases in the specified programming language using the chosen testing framework.
 Ensure the tests are readable, reusable, and adhere to best practices.

 ===============================================================================================================

+Create a TypeScript React application for a shopping cart system.
+The application should:
+Display a list of products fetched from a JSON file Allow users to add and remove items from the cart Implement a cart context using React's Context API
+Use a custom hook to manage cart state and local storage Include a header component showing the total items and price Create a footer component with a view cart option Style the application using a UI library like Chakra UI